 INTRODUCTION

 Moringa oleifera Lam. is the most valued multipurpose fast-growing and versatile evergreen tree commonly referred as “Moringa” and it is also called as horse radish tree, drumstick tree and miracle tree, found to be categorized under the family Moringaceae (Morton 1991, Steinitz et al., 2009).
 Moringa is native to India had been acclimatized to many tropical and sub-tropical regions of the world.
-Under the Moringaceae family, about 13 species have been identified and Moringa oleifera Lam. were outstanding throughout the world for its promising nutritional and medicinal properties (Rajangam et al., 2021).
+Under the Moringaceae family, about 13 species have been identified and Moringa oleifera Lam. is an outstanding tree throughout the world for its promising nutritional and medicinal properties (Rajangam et al., 2021).
 Due to its multipurpose usage in the culinary, medicinal, and nutritional aspects, the moringa tree is referred as “Miracle tree” or “Tree of life”.
 Indian subcontinent is the primary region for cultivating moringa as a vegetable crop with an annual production of 2.3 million tonnes of tender pods from 43,600 hectares, with a productivity of 51 tonnes per hectare.
 Among the various states, Andhra Pradesh leads in both area and production, covering 15,665 hectares followed by Tamil Nadu with 13,042 hectares and Karnataka with 10,280 hectares (NHB 2023).
 According to the 8th Global Moringa Meet held in Jaipur, India is the leading supplier of moringa, accounting for 80% of global demand.
 Consequently, the moringa market was valued at an estimated $5.5 billion in 2018, with expectations to exceed $10 billion by 2025 (APEDA 2018).
 Moringa has valuable properties, including high protein content in its leaves and significant oil content in its seeds.
 The leaves contain several minerals, including calcium, zinc, potassium, iron, magnesium and copper (Owusu et al., 2008).
 Because of these health benefits, several pharmaceutical formulations derived from this plant have been created and are now available in both domestic and international markets.
 Moring leaves contain high iron content than spinach.
-Vitamins C, D and E, nicotinic acid, beta‐carotene, pyridoxine and folic acid are present in moringa leaves.
-Glucosinolates, glycosides, glycerol‐1‐9‐octadecanoate, and isothiocyanates are the anticarcinogenic compounds prescent in moringa, along tannins, anthraquinones sterols, anthracenediones, terpenoids, saponins, and flavonoids.
+The nutrient components like, Vitamins C, D and E, nicotinic acid, beta‐carotene, pyridoxine and folic acid are present in moringa leaves.
+The anticarcinogenic compounds like Glucosinolates, glycosides, glycerol‐1‐9‐octadecanoate, and isothiocyanates are present in moringa, along tannins, anthraquinones sterols, anthracenediones, terpenoids, saponins, and flavonoids.
 The one kilogram of leaves contains 25.5 to 31.03 mg zinc, which is closely equal to the daily recommended allowance.
 The leaves also contains polyunsaturated fatty acids that regulate cholesterol levels, such as linoleic, linolenic and oleic acid (Ijarotimi et al., 2013).